Sandra-Essa/Front_End_Task/README.md

 ## Implementation Details

 ### Solution
-After that we started the implementation with the help of the provided examples in the docs.

 This function is designed to play frames in synchronization and pause when clicked again.
 ```javaScript